AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 >[!TIP]
 >
->In, the below example this AEM Commerce project is named as `My Demo Storefront` or you can pick the project name of your choice.
+>In the following example, the AEM Commerce project is named: `My Demo Storefront`, however, you can choose your own project name.

 ![AEM Commerce Project](../assets/aep-integration/aem-project-with-commerce.png)